caesarfeta/imgcollect/docs/BIG_PICTURE.md

 * What do we do when a drone is decommisioned?
 	* Their images and complete metadata must be hosted somewhere.
-	* Mother-Brain must be updated.
+	* Mother-Brain must be updated, URN find and replace.
 	All data produced by imgcollect must be easily machine readable!
+	I mean easy... like GET a url and have the data traversable without any intermediate processing.

 ## Prominent Image Hosting/Archiving Applications
 Google Image Search